jwvictor/cubby/README.md

 `get` opens the blob's body contents in the viewer configured in `options.viewer`.
 By default, this is set to `editor`, which opens the blob in your system's default editor (as defined by `$EDITOR`).
 It can also be set to `stdout` or `viewer` for read-only use cases.

-Nested blobs can be retrieved by using colon-delimited paths of form `root-blob:child-blob` -- e.g. `notes:meeting notes`.
+Nested blobs can be retrieved by using colon-delimited paths of form `root-blob:child-blob` -- e.g. `notes:client meeting`.

 Usage: `cubby get <key>`